rmaryan/SmartMegaClock/README.md

 All clock settings are stored on the SD card and are preserved if the clock was turned off.

-The clock screen can be dimmed using a manual switch.
+The clock screen dims when the ambient light goes below some level.

+Hours and minutes can be adjusted by the mechanical 4-axis joystick.

 The clock can be powered by any USB power source.